Pico Canyon oilfield brought pipelines, refineries and Chevron.

 By 1880, California’s first commercial refinery processed oil from its first commercial oil well to make kerosene and other products.
 Photo courtesy the Santa Clarita Valley Historical Society.

-Newhall’s Pioneer Refinery on Pine Street would become the first successful commercial refinery in the West, producing kerosene and lubricants.
+Producing kerosene and lubricants, Newhall’s Pioneer Refinery on Pine Street would become the first successful commercial refinery in the West.
 Giant stills set on brick foundations included two capable of producing 150 barrels a day each.
 The city of Santa Clarita received California’s first successful refinery as a gift from Chevron in 1997.

 The Santa Clarita refinery, today preserved as a tourist attraction, is among the oldest in the world.
 The major oil company can trace its beginnings to the 1876 Pico Canyon oil well, which has been designated a historic site by the California Office of Historic Preservation.